Harmeek-19/CodeBase/README.md

 ## Acknowledgments

-- OpenAI for providing the GPT model used in documentation generation
+- Google for providing the Generative AI (Gemini) model used in documentation generation
 - All the open-source libraries and frameworks used in this project

 ## Contact

-For any queries or support, please contact us at support@codebase-project.com or open an issue on GitHub.
+For any queries or support, please contact us at harmeek1929@gmail.com or open an issue on GitHub.